 In Oklahoma, employees who suffer a work-related repetitive use injury or occupational disease must notify their employers within 30 days from the date they were last employed.
 If you meet this deadline, it is assumed that your occupational disease or repetitive use injury is work-related.

 If you miss this deadline, it is still possible to recover workers’ compensation benefits.
 However, if you file a claim more than 30 days after leaving your job, you must be able to provide evidence that shows the repetitive use injury or occupational disease is work-related.

 If you have suffered a work-related injury or illness, contact the attorneys at Armstrong & Vaught, P.L.C. at once.
 We are committed to helping injured workers in Oklahoma fight for the workers’ compensation benefits they deserve.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.